 Mobile devices and online resources provides teachers and students with access to lots of great learning opportunities, and in an ideal world, that’s all they would be used for.
-However, inappropriate content, cyber bullying and improper use of digital privileges are just some of the risks that schools must be aware of when using technology in a learning environment.
+However, schools should be encouraged to develop an acceptable usage policy to share with their students.

 If your school doesn’t have an AUP yet we’ve put together some points to consider to help you get started, remembering that tools such as Mobile Guardian are designed to support your AUP and the measures you take to manage devices and access to resources, not be the sole solution